anshbargoti/Docker-Compose-Project/README.md

 1. Pull images from [DockerHub](https://hub.docker.com/)
 2. Create Docker volumes for permanent use.
 3. Set Up MySQl Database.
-4. Set up Wordpress.
+4. Set up Wordpress for creating a website or blog.
-5. Set up OwnCloud server.
+5. Set up OwnCloud server for file hosting services.

 ## Built with
 - RedHat Linux RHEL8